 Should you have any concerns regarding a claim or possible claim on an insurance policy or employee benefit we help administer, please do not hesitate to contact us.
 Our Corporate Services team will be in further contact with clients directly with more information that companies may wish to cascade to their staff.

 Some employee benefits give you access to a remote GP.
-Employees should not be directed to the Remote GP service if the primary concern is infection caused by Coronavirus.
-Instead they should be directed to the NHS website https://www.nhs.uk/conditions/coronavirus-covid-19/
+Employees should not be directed to the Remote GP service if the primary concern is an infection caused by Coronavirus.
+Instead, they should be directed to the NHS website https://www.nhs.uk/conditions/coronavirus-covid-19/

 Directing people to the remote GP service would be inappropriate as it is inconsistent with the pathway devised by Public Health England and the advice being widely publicised by the Government and the NHS.
 The remote GP is a very valuable service for non-Coronavirus related medical issues and this will become more important if access to the NHS GP service is impacted by increasing numbers of coronavirus cases.